Legal Practice and Ethics Courses

 Private Equity Transactions: Issues and Documentation

 This seminar will examine from a practical perspective the issues and documentation arising in a typical private equity acquisition transaction.
 The seminar will follow this type of transaction through its various stages and provide students in-depth and practical experience with common deal issues and drafting contractual provisions to address those issues.
 The goal of the seminar is to help prepare students for the practical aspects of being a deal lawyer.
 Coursework will include reading acquisition contracts, cases and legal commentators and weekly written assignments (contract drafting and issue analysis).
-Grades will be based on class participation and a series of reaction papers.
+Grades will be based on class participation and a series of reaction papers (totaling 6000-7500 words).
 Business Organizations and Contracts are prerequisites.
-Students seeking a waiver to prerequisites based on experience or other factors must email the instructors.
-A waiver will allow you to place a bid, but does not guarantee you a seat.

 Previously:

-• Winter 2023: Mark A. Fennell and Stephen L. Ritchie
+• Winter 2023: Stephen Ritchie and Mark Fennell

 Professional Responsibility and the Legal Profession

 This course provides a systematic treatment of the law of professional responsibility.
 The central goal is to understand how the rules of professional conduct guide lawyer conduct and shape the legal profession.
 Toward that end, we will begin by examining the lawyer's key duties to clients in different contexts, paying attention to differences based on what lawyers do (advocacy, advising, negotiating), where they work (law firms, corporate legal departments, government legal offices, public interest organizations, legal services groups), and what types of clients they represent (individuals, classes, organizations).
 Drawing upon case materials and problems, our emphasis will be on how lawyers define and resolve ethical problems while promoting their public duties in the real world of practice.
 We will pay special attention to the two foundational rules of professional responsibility (client confidentiality and conflicts of interests) and will consider how market changes and demographic shifts impact the lawyer's role.
 Overall, the course is designed to help you think critically about the challenges you will face in the profession you are about to enter and how you can best meet them in the pursuit of your professional goals.
 This class has a final exam.
+Participation may be considered in the final grading.

 Students who have already fulfilled the Professional Responsibility requirement may not take this class.